cheremin/link-imbalance-metastable-issue-simulation/readme.md

 ### Simulation structure
-Simulation is build around `Pool`, `Fiber`, `Connection` and `Query` domain objects.
+Simulation is built around `Pool`, `Fiber`, `Connection` and `Query` domain objects.
 "Client" (which is the source of `Query`es) is modelled by `kalasim`'s `ComponentGenerator` "DB" behavior in current simulation is just a delay, hence it is not modelled explicitly at all.

-Both `Pool` implementation and `Fiber` are extending `kalasim` `Resource`, which gives acquire/release occupation-controlling behavior for free, but also allows to rely on `kalasim` statistical data gathered for `Resource`s
+Both `Pool` implementations and `Fiber` are extending `kalasim` `Resource`, which gives acquire/release occupation-controlling behavior for free.
+It is also quite natural choice (both pools and fibers are indeed resources with limited capacity), and allows in post-processing to use extended statistical data `kalasim` gathers for `Resource`s

+Simulation domain objects are in `MultiFibersMRUPoolSimulation`.

-Simulation primitives are in `MultiFibersMRUPoolSimulation`, and different scenarios are grouped in tests, e.g. `MultiFibersMRUPoolSimulationScenarios`.
-These tests are probabilistic by nature, i.e. success/failure is usually not guaranteed, but happens with high enough probability, e.g. >90%.
-Many tests are used `RepeatedTest` annotation to give a sense of success/failure odds explicitly.
+Simulation scenarios are created as tests, e.g. `MultiFibersMRUPoolSimulationScenarios`.
+Such tests are probabilistic by nature, i.e. success/failure is usually not guaranteed, but happens with high enough probability, e.g. >90%.
+Many tests are used `RepeatedTest` to give a sense of success/failure odds explicitly.